-- A: Yes, there is an installment plan option which allows families to spread their payments out over a ten-month period.
-Information on the installment plan is available at controller.richmond.edu/tuition/pay/plan.html. - Q: I have additional questions about financial aid, who should I contact for more information? - A: Please contact the Office of Financial Aid.
-We are happy to answer any questions you may have about financial aid.
+A: There is an installment plan option which allows families to spread their payments out over a tenmonth period.
+Information on the installment plan is available at controller.richmond.edu/tuition/pay/ plan.html.

+Q: I have additional questions about financial aid, who should I contact for more information?

+A: Please contact the staff in the Office of Financial Aid.
 Our contact information is found on page 2.